-People suffering from insomnia usually feels over-fatigued, unrefreshed and with poor focus and out of coordination during the day.
-The lack of sleep can strip a person with energy which will entirely affect his moods, health, performance and productivity.
+People suffering from insomnia usually feel over-fatigued, unrefreshed and with poor focus and out of coordination during the day.
+The lack of sleep can strip a person of energy which will entirely affect his moods, health, performance and productivity.

 Daytime fatigue is a common manifestation of insomnia, which commonly leads to irritability, anxiety, and depression, loss of concentration, gastrointestinal problems, headaches, and increased errors in tasks.

 It is a common medical complaint that has an insurmountable adverse effect on a person’s health and well-being.